Who attends the Massachusetts Junior Conservation Camp?

 The Massachusetts Junior Conservation Camp is a two week overnight summer camp for girls and boys ages 13 -17.
 The Camp offers a program of conservation education and instruction in outdoor recreation skills.
 It introduces youth to the ethical concepts and knowledge essential to a lifetime of properly enjoying our natural resources and the leisure activities that depend on their careful stewardship.

-When is the next Camp session?
+When/where is the next Camp session?

 Are there any scholarships available?